-This graduate certificate program is designed to provide specialized graduate-level education for working professionals in the area of electric machines and drives.
+This graduate certificate program is designed to provide specialized graduate-level education for working professionals in the area of electric machine and drives.

 Students enrolled in this graduate program will take two required courses and two elective courses.
-Other courses approved by the electric machines and drives faculty may be substituted for any of the listed courses (see graduate catalog) on a case-by-case basis.
+Other courses approved by the faculty may be substituted for any of the listed courses (see graduate catalog) on a case-by-case basis.

 Once admitted to the program, the student must take four designated courses.
 In order to receive a graduate certificate, the student must have an average GPA of ≥ 3.0 in the certificate courses taken.